 Capture their information

 Let’s say someone visits your website, likes what they see, but is not ready to book you for anything?
 Give them an opportunity to keep in touch by offering them an incentive to sign up for your list.
-An incentive can be anything from a special report to an insightful audio or video.
+An incentive can be anything from a special report to insightful audio or video.

-You don’t need to do any of the these things yourself.
+You don’t need to do any of these things yourself.
 You can hire a Web consultant like me to do this for you.
 Regardless of how you decide to implement these five tips … do it and see your business grow!